 Most college-aged caffeine consumers opt for coffee over green tea.
 From a nootropic standpoint, this is unfortunate, as the coffee drinkers miss out on a key tea amino brain booster: L-Theanine.

 Taken in supplement form, L-Theanine puts the brain in a uniquely "relaxed, yet wakeful" brain state measured on the EEG scale as alpha brainwaves.
-Many students and thinkers like to stack L-Theanine with a caffeine source -- usually coffee -- to reduce the jittery side effects of caffeine while sustaining its stimulatory benefits.
-The result is a calm, collected, anxiolytic burst of focus and energy.<5>
+Because it settles the central nervous system, many students and thinkers like to stack L-Theanine with a caffeine source -- usually coffee -- to reduce the jittery side effects of caffeine while sustaining its stimulatory benefits.
+The result is a calm, collected, anxiolytic burst of focus and energy.(5)

 Maritime Pine Bark Extract

-Due to a richly powerful and potent antioxidant complex, Maritime Pine Bark Extract seems to effect a variety of neuroprotective brain benefits, most notably the maintenance of catecholaminergic neurotransmitters -- e.g., dopamine and norepinephrine.
-As such, Maritime Pine Bark Extract may significantly improve attention, concentration, and hyperactivity otherwise impaired by a low catecholamine status.
+Due to a richly powerful and potent antioxidant complex, Maritime Pine Bark Extract seems to affect a variety of neuroprotective brain benefits, most notably the maintenance of catecholaminergic neurotransmitters -- e.g., dopamine and norepinephrine.
+It also encourages healthy cerebral blood flow.
+As such, Maritime Pine Bark Extract may hold potential to help attention, concentration, and hyperactivity otherwise impaired by a low catecholamine status.

 For the tuition paying college student, it almost literally pays to pay attention.
-Maritime Pine Bark Extract may help.
+Maritime Pine Bark Extract may help improve cognitive function.

 More on Mind Lab Pro® Maritime Pine Bark Extract